 5840 Summit Greens Street, North Las Vegas, Nevada 89081

-Single Story, Single Family Homes, a Large Clubhouse, a Putting Green and a Community Garden are Just a Few Reasons Why Retirees Choose 55+ Ardiente
+Attractive Single Family Homes, a Large Clubhouse, a Putting Green and a Community Garden are Just a Few Reasons Why Retirees Choose Nevada's 55+ Ardiente

 This North Las Vegas community was planned by Centex Homes, and the developer broke ground in 2005.
-Shea Homes acquired the community in 2010 and has recently completed construction.
+Shea Homes acquired the community in 2010 and continues building today.

 Ardiente's 788 houses are primarily single story.
 Both the Centex homes and Shea homes feature two to four bedrooms, two to three baths and an attached garage.
 A second story loft is optional in some models.
 Shea's properties are certified green and energy efficient.

 Prices start in the mid-$200,000s.
 Please verify this with a Realtor as prices may change over time.

 The hub of this gated community is the 20,000 square foot clubhouse.
 This beautiful facility includes two outdoor swimming pools, a fitness center, and a catering kitchen.
 Ardiente also maintains seven parks, community gardens, an event lawn, and a putting green.

 A full-time activities director helps coordinate talent shows, happy hours, and movie nights.
 Morning yoga, tennis, and gardening are a few of the popular clubs and classes.

 The community is guard gated and employs a roving security guard.